 Should I write for MITA?
 If I do, does it mean I have written for a literary publication?
 Am I good enough for this?
 Am I too good for this?

 There are many reasons to write for MITA.
 If you are a professional writer, you will strengthen our capacity to reach a wider audience and your writing will set an example for other writers– your message will reach an audience of members who most likely need your support.
 If you are not a professional writer but have something to say, you will have a chance to do so without judgment and with a supportive and diverse readership.
 If you need to vent about injustices or sing a silly song of self-love or bemoan the traumas you’ve endured, you can do all that and more.
 If you want to try to write, and you have never done it before, you can do so in the company of a loving family of readers.
-If you know you have something important to say that you cannot say anywhere else, here is a good, safe space in which you can do so as yourself or anonymously.
+If you know you have something important to say that you cannot say anywhere else, here is a good, safer space in which you can do so as yourself or anonymously.
 If you are a talented writer, you can uplift and challenge budding, novice writers.
 If you are an educator, you can educate in a new way or on a new issue.
 This is YOUR safe writing space.
 It belongs to you, and to us.
 To reiterate, we are not a competitive peer-reviewed literary journal in the sense that we are not a gating or gated entity— we believe in community and in the equality of all writers, regardless of their differences.
-We celebrate difference and shirk hierarchical divides.
+We celebrate difference and struggle to loosen hierarchical divides.
 We do not filter our submissions for quality.
-While we believe there is a place for this, according to the tastes of a particular literary journal; as a literacy web publication, Madwomen in the Attic’s first goal is to be inclusive and to create a platform for stories to be told that would not otherwise be told.
+While we believe there is a place for this, according to the tastes of a particular literary journal; as a literacy web publication, Madwomen in the Attic’s first goal is to create a platform for stories to be told that would not otherwise be told.
 We embrace differences across the board, including differences in ability, and we are committed to honoring our philosophical belief in RADICAL EQUALITY with this web publication.
 So, what does this mean?
 It means that our readers will be granted the opportunity to read a truly and radically diverse and egalitarian body of work from women who have something to say about cognition, writing, social justice, feminism, and life.
 If you believe in equality and celebrate difference, and if you have the desire to write for us, we welcome you.
 We write and read together, in the midst of our beautiful differences.

 I prefer to use non-traditional pronouns.
 Will this be a problem at meetings?
 What is MITA’s general policy on gender identity and pronouns?